Your body is your most priceless possession... so take care of it.

 MOOD

-Vitamin D plays a key role in maintaining brain serotonin levels, and increasing blood levels of vitamin D (for example, after an injection) reduces both anxiety and depression.
+Vitamin D plays a major role in maintaining brain serotonin levels, and increasing blood levels of vitamin D (for example, after an injection) reduces both anxiety and depression.

 IMMUNE SYSTEM

-By regulating the action of a protein that kills pathogens (cathelicidin), vitamin D strengthens the immune system and helps prevent bacterial and viral infections.
+By regulating the pathogen-killing protein (cathelicidin), vitamin D strengthens immunity and helps prevent bacterial and viral infections.

 BONES

 Vitamin D stimulates the production of osteocalcin (a non-collagenous protein in bone), which regulates bone growth.
-Vitamin D deficiency depletes minerals (calcium and phosphorus) from bones, making them more brittle.
+Vitamin D deficiency depletes minerals (calcium and phosphorus) from bones, making them weaker.

 ENERGY

-Lack of energy or fatigue is usually associated with vitamin D deficiency.
-It helps the mitochondria (energy-producing cell) use oxygen and provide energy to various parts of the body.
+Lack of energy or fatigue is a common symptom of vitamin D deficiency.
+This is because vitamin D helps the mitochondria (the cell that produces energy) to use oxygen and provide energy to various parts of the body.